Anguilla: Religion

 Christian churches did not have a consistent or strong presence during the initial period of English colonisation; spiritual and religious practices of Europeans and Africans tended to reflect their regional origins.
 As early as 1813, Christian ministers formally ministered to enslaved Africans and promoted literacy among converts.
 The Wesleyan (Methodist) Missionary Society of England built churches and schools from 1817.

 According to the 2001 census, Christianity is Anguilla's predominant religion, with 29% of the population practising Anglicanism; another 23.9% are Methodist.
 Other churches on the island include Seventh-day Adventist, Baptist, Roman Catholic (served by the Diocese of Saint John's–Basseterre, with the See at Saint John on Antigua and Barbuda) and a small community of Jehovah's Witnesses (0.7%).
-Between 1992 and 2001, the number of followers of the Church of God and Pentecostals increased considerably.
+Between 1992 and 2001, membership in the Church of God and Pentecostal churches increased.
 There are at least 15 churches on the island.
 Although a minority on the island, Anguilla is an important location to followers of Rastafarian religion as the birthplace of Robert Athlyi Rogers, author of the Holy Piby which had a strong influence on Rastafarian and other Africa-centre belief systems.
 More recently, a Muslim cultural centre has opened on the island.